Analysis | What’s a Taper, and Why Has the Fed Started Tapering?

 6. Why is the Fed tapering now?

 As the U.S. economy rebounded strongly from the pandemic, supply chain bottlenecks and pent-up demand drove inflation to its highest since 1982.
 Meanwhile, the labor market continued to add jobs, with unemployment falling to 4.2% in November.
 Even as the taper began, Fed Chair Jerome Powell suggested its pace might be quickened in response to price pressures.
 He and other Fed officials stressed that interest-rate increases would not be considered until the taper was done.
-Fed policy makers in September had been split on whether rates would rise in 2022 or in 2023.
+Fed policy makers in December projected three interest-rate hikes in 2022, the most hawkish pivot in more than a decade.

 7. What’s at stake?